BJP minister takes umbrage at transfers cleared by him being overruled by Nitish | Politics

 Although a section of BJP leaders in Bihar gloat over the fact that it has more numbers in the assembly than the JD(U), and that it also rules the Centre, many seem averse to annoying Kumar, the de facto leader of the JD(U) which is currently the NDA's second-largest ally.

-The party has, notably, maintained a telling silence over the JD(U)’s recent belligerence towards ''BJP sympathisers'' like former spokesman Ajay Alok, who has been expelled, and former national president RCP Singh who lost his berth in Union cabinet upon denial of another term in Rajya Sabha.
+The party has, notably, maintained a telling silence over the JD(U)'s recent belligerence towards ''BJP sympathizers'' like former spokesperson Ajay Alok, who has been expelled, and former national president RCP Singh who lost his berth in the Union cabinet upon denial of another term in Rajya Sabha.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)